synanetics/synfhir-store/docs/linux.md

-# Model FHIR Proxy (Node, Moleculer, Postgres) - Linux Containers
+# FHIR Appliance (Node, Moleculer, Postgres) - Linux Containers

 ---

-For Windows Server OS then please refer to [Model FHIR Proxy (Node, Moleculer, Postgres) - Windows Containers](windows.md).
-For Ubuntu, please refer to [Model FHIR Proxy (Node, Moleculer, PostGres) - Linux Containers - Ubuntu 18.04 (Bionic)](ubuntu.md)
+For Windows Server OS then please refer to [FHIR Appliance (Node, Moleculer, Postgres) - Windows Containers](windows.md).
+For Ubuntu, please refer to [FHIR Appliance (Node, Moleculer, PostGres) - Linux Containers - Ubuntu 18.04 (Bionic)](ubuntu.md)

 ---

-## Launching The Model FHIR Proxy
+## Launching The FHIR Appliance

 ### Windows 10 Docker Desktop Users
 Please make sure that you are running linux containers [Docker for Windows](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

-### Configuring the Model FHIR Proxy to connect to Postgres
+### Configuring the FHIR Appliance to connect to Postgres
 The linux distribution also deploys up a containerised instance of Postgres which is useful for development.
-Users will, however, need to set POSTGRES_PASSWORD in the db.env file, as well as updating the PG_CONNECTION in proxy.env to reflect these settings, before launching the Model FHIR Proxy.
+Users will, however, need to set POSTGRES_PASSWORD in the db.env file, as well as updating the PG_CONNECTION in proxy.env to reflect these settings, before launching the FHIR Appliance.

-> The following instructions detail how to configure a Postgres installation to run with the containerised Model FHIR Proxy on the same machine (Docker host).
+> The following instructions detail how to configure a Postgres installation to run with the containerised FHIR Appliance on the same machine (Docker host).
 It is recommended that for production deployments, Postgres is run on its own dedicated server that is either hosted inside your network or securely hosted in the cloud.

 From the command line (or a text editor):